kodak-fruit/tracktastic/README.md

    The median song length is calculated from the statistics generated from prior runs.
 If unavailable, a default value of approximately 3:45 is used.

-   The Skip Rate also provides a signal that accelerates the decay of the Net Rate, although at a decreased effect compared to a playing.
+   The Skip Rate also provides a signal that accelerates the decay of the Net Rate, although at a decreased effect compared to playing.

 5. **Score**: The score is a logarithmically scaled value of the Net Rate.
    ```